T20X/notes/Algo.md

 the whole point is to track mid

+# heap

+binary heap

+0 1 2----3----
+- P Left Right
+P = Pos / 2;
+Left = 2 * P;
+Right = 2 * P + 1

 # dynamic programming

 the whole point about dynamic programming is about assuming that for optimal solution , sub-problems are not optimal.
 If you come to he contradiction that the whole solutino is not optimal than it proves that sub-problem are indeed optimal!
 It is called cut-and-pate argument.

+## DP and recursive problem solving

+ For all people wondering how you'd solve this in an interview in 30 mins - this is a fairly easy DP problem.
+If you're confused its because the explanation jumps into the bottom-up DP solution without explaining how it got there.
+You can never figure out a bottom-up DP solution without first figuring out a top down recursive approach.
+If during the recursion you find you're solving the same sub-problem repeatedly ("overlapping sub-problems") - that's the first hint that its DP.
+Next, if you find that the optimal answer for the current sub-problem is formed from the optimal answer for the overlapping sub-problems, you now have found the optimal sub-structure.
+Its DP for sure.
+Typically problems involving finding the "longest/shortest/largest/smallest/maximal" of something have the optimal-substructure.
+For example if the shortest distance from A to D is A->B->C->D, then it follows that the shortest distance from B to D is B->C->D

 ## Max subarray problem - Kancande algorithms